-(b) The additional information or requirements for a large event facility under Act 1194 shall include, in addition to information already required for a private club application, the following:
+(b) Additional information or requirements for a large event facility under Act 1194 shall include the following:

-(1) The large event facility application shall show that the large event facility has one or more places for food service on the premises with a seating capacity of not less than five hundred (500) people and must show that it employs a sufficient number and kind of employees to serve full and complete meals and food on the property capable of handling not less than five hundred (500) people.
-However, the food service requirement and employee requirement may be supplied either through the large event facility permittee or through one or more independent contractors.
+(2) The large event facility must have one (1) or more places for food service on the premises with a seating capacity for not fewer than five hundred (500) people, and must employ a sufficient number and kind of employees to serve meals and food on the premises capable of handling at least five hundred (500) people.
+However, the food service requirement and employee requirement may be supplied either through the large event facility permittee or through one or more independent contractors;

-(2) The large event facility will only be allowed to serve alcoholic beverages on the premises at one (1) or more places only on days complete meals and food are served at one (1) or more places on the premises.
+(3) The large event facility may serve alcoholic beverages on the premises at one (1) or more places only on days complete meals and food are served at one (1) or more places on the premises;

-(3) The large event facility applicant must show, by the application materials, that the facility has ten thousand (10,000) square feet of interior or exterior public meeting, banquet, exhibit hall or restaurant space;
+(4) The large event facility applicant must show that the space leased has ten thousand (10,000) square feet of interior or exterior public meeting, banquet, exhibit hall or restaurant space;

-(4) The applicant for the large event facility permit shall list, and show on its floor plan, all areas of the large event facility where alcoholic beverage service is being requested.
+(5) The applicant for the large event facility permit shall list, and show on its floor plan, all areas of the large event facility where alcoholic beverage service is being requested.
 This includes outdoor areas, exhibit halls, patios, lobbies, restaurants that may be within the large event facility and any other portion of the large event facility property where alcoholic beverage service is desired.
-Areas where alcoholic beverage service is desired must be owned or leased by the nonprofit corporation that is making application for the private club permit.
+Areas where alcoholic beverage service is desired must be leased by the nonprofit corporation that is making application for the private club permit;

 (c) The applicant for the hotel or the large event facility must show, on the floor plan, an entryway where members of the public may enter the property before they are offered the opportunity to become members of the nonprofit corporation.
 Both members of the public and members of the private club and bona fide guests of a member of the private club may freely move about the private club property, but only members and guests of a member of the nonprofit corporation may receive alcoholic beverage service from the private club.
 (Adopted 8-16-11)